 “Virtual Assistant” can apply to a lot of different types of online work, including something as simple as social media management.
 For a period of three months, I paid someone $200/month to manage my Pinterest page!

 Local SEO Expert

 Helping local businesses create websites and get high rankings in search engines is a service that will always be in demand.

 Many people who run businesses from home don’t have the time to create their own sites or to make sure their products and service are showing up at the top of searches.
 Outsourcing to a local expert makes sense to them, especially because as you increase their search rankings, you increase their website traffic and their possibility of making sales.

 If you take the time to learn about SEO auditing, Google Analytics, and essential keywords, you’ll be able to provide valuable services to business owners who want to give their websites a serious boost.

-This is a huge money maker for all people involved.
+This is a huge moneymaker for all people involved.
 For the client, one more customer could mean hundreds of dollars in revenue for their business.
-Multiple that by new clients coming in weekly or daily, and they will pay big bucks to get good search results.
+Multiply that by new clients coming in weekly or daily, and they will pay big bucks to get good search results.
 For the SEO expert and web designer (you), one client could be worth $500/month in services.
-Just a few client and you could be earning a full time income helping local businesses get search results!
+Just a few clients and you could be earning a full-time income helping local businesses get search results!

 Online Tech Support